Canon 1D Mark IV vs Nikon D810

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D810 provides a faster frame rate than the 1D Mark IV.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the D810 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D810 has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Nikon D810 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D810 has one, while the 1D Mark IV does not.
 While the built-in flash of the D810 is not very powerful, it can at times be useful as a fill-in light.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the D810 uses Compact Flash or SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D810 uses Compact Flash or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D810 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D810 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.